The Dirac Majorana Confusion Theorem in the Presence of Flavor-Changing Neutral Currents: A CP-Filter Mechanism: Scattering Cross-Sections and Phenomenological Consequences

 \subsubsection{Majorana Case}

-For a Majorana neutrino, the inclusive sum drastically alters the expected signal due to the selection rules derived in Eqs. (\ref{eq:V_maj_fcnc}) and (\ref{eq:A_maj_fcnc}).
+For a Majorana neutrino, the inclusive sum drastically alters the expected signal due to the Hermiticity constraints established in Section II.
 The effective chiral couplings heavily depend on whether the transition is flavor-conserving or flavor-changing.
+For the diagonal channel ($\alpha = \beta$), the vector coupling identically vanishes ($g_{V}^{\text{NP}, \alpha\alpha} = 0$), strictly canceling the SM vector contribution in accordance with the PDMCT.